 FAQ

-Q: How often should I water my fish hook plant?
+>Q: How often should I water my fish hook plant?

 A: The fish hook plant needs to be watered regularly, but it should not be allowed to sit in water.
 Allow the top of the soil to dry out slightly between waterings.

-Q: What type of soil does the fish hook plant prefer?
+e of soil does the fish hook plant prefer?

 A: The fish hook plant prefers a well-draining soil that is rich in organic matter.
 A good potting mix for this plant would be a mixture of potting soil, perlite, and peat moss.